-September 1, 1939 is now called the day when World War II started.
+September 1, 1939 is now known as the day when World War II started.

-Nobody could know at the time that this was the beginning of what would be a horrific worldwide conflict in which 60 million people would die.
+Nobody could know at the time that it was the beginning of what would become a horrific worldwide conflict in which 60 million people would die.

-But many people who heard the ominous news recognized it as the start of something bad.
+But many people who heard the ominous news recognized it as the start of something very bad.

-One line in this poem became a familiar and oft-used quotation: “We must love one another or die.”
+One line in the poem became an oft-cited quotation: “We must love one another or die.”

 It comes at the end of the next to last verse: